strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.md

 module.exports = [
-  // The array is pre-populated with internal, built-in middlewares, prefixed by `strapi::` 'strapi::cors',
+  // The array is pre-populated with internal, built-in middlewares, prefixed by `strapi::` 'strapi::errors',
-  'strapi::body',
-  'strapi::errors',
-  // ...
+  'strapi::security',
+  'strapi::cors',

-  'my-custom-node-module', // custom middleware that does not require any configuration {
+  // custom middleware that does not require any configuration 'my-custom-node-module',

   // custom name to find a package or a path
+  {
     name: 'my-custom-node-module',
     config: {
       foo: 'bar',
     },
   },

+  // custom resolve to find a package or a path
   {
-    // custom resolve to find a package or a path
     resolve: '../some-dir/custom-middleware',
     config: {
       foo: 'bar',
     },
   },

+  // custom config for internal & build-in middleware {
+    name: 'strapi::poweredBy',
+    config: {
+      poweredBy: 'Some awesome company',
+    },
+  },

+  // remaining internal & built-in middlewares
+  'strapi::logger',
+  'strapi::query',
+  'strapi::body',
+  'strapi::session',
+  'strapi::favicon',
+  'strapi::public',
 ];
 ```